cdddg/py-clean-arch/docs/faq.md

 - **Testing**: ood unit and integration test coverage, but lacking end-to-end tests and load tests.

 Therefore, if you want to use this for a production environment, you will need to enhance the relevant features and security mechanisms based on your actual requirements.

+---

+### 7. Do all database implementations behave identically?

+No. All five databases share the same `AbstractPokemonRepository` interface, but their runtime guarantees differ:

+- **Relational databases** (SQLite, MySQL, PostgreSQL) provide full ACID transactions via SQLAlchemy's async session.
+- **MongoDB** transactions require a replica set; a standalone instance does not support them.
+- **Redis** has no transaction or rollback support in this implementation (see `AsyncRedisUnitOfWork`).

+The shared interface demonstrates that **layer isolation** is achievable across different storage paradigms — not that all paradigms behave equivalently.

+---

+### 8. Why does this project share the same models across layers instead of separating entities and DTOs?

+This is a deliberate simplification.
+With only one entity (Pokémon), splitting into separate domain entities and DTOs would add boilerplate without meaningful benefit.

+Currently, `models/` dataclasses are shared across the usecase and repository layers, while the controller layer maintains its own schemas (`CreatePokemonRequest`, `PokemonResponse`, `CreatePokemonInput`, `PokemonNode`) to keep external API boundaries explicit.

+If the domain grows — multiple entities, complex business rules, or divergent read/write models — separating entities from DTOs becomes worthwhile.